avolzer/campus-service/README.md

  and is hosted on [ElephantSQL](https://www.elephantsql.com/).
 The database user and password are stored as Heroku configuration variables rather than in this (public) repo.

+The Campus Crawl client repo can be found [here](github.com/calvin-cs262-fall2020-teamb/campusCrawl-client) and the project resources are [here]( github.com/calvin-cs262-fall2020-teamb/campusCrawl-project)